Most frequently you are setting up the Window COMP

-Press Esc over a selected window to make it close.
+Press Esc over a window to close it and go back to Designer Mode.

 Attach an Info CHOP to the Window component - it will show you the window's current location and size, and whether the window is actually open.